Head-inthe-Cloud/SlugTrails/README.md

 ## 🧪 Benchmark

-SlugTrail benchmarks a diverse set of state-of-the-art floor-plan localization methods across multiple localization tasks and observation settings.
+SlugTrails benchmarks a diverse set of state-of-the-art floor-plan localization methods across multiple localization tasks and observation settings.

 Our benchmark is designed to study: